ChinaKnowledge.de -

 Jan 5, 2013 © Ulrich Theobald

 Jiuxing xuefa 九星穴法 "Methods of [discovering the influence of] the Nine Stars on cavities" is a book on geomancy (fengshui 風水) allegedly written by the early Song-period 宋 (960-1279) master Liao Yu 廖瑀 (943-1018), courtesy name Boyu 伯禹.
-It is said that at the age of 15 sui he knew the five Confucian Classics (wujing 五經) by heart, and was therefore dubbed Liao Wujing 廖五經.
-As a geomancer he was able to detect a bonanza, and therefore adopted the style Jinjing shanren 金精山人 "Mountaineer of the gold essence".
+It is said that at the age of 15 sui he knew the five Confucian Classics (wujing 五經) by heart and was therefore dubbed Liao Wujing 廖五經.
+As a geomancer he was able to detect a bonanza and thereupon adopted the style Jinjing shanren 金精山人 "Mountaineer of the gold essence".

-The author represents the interesting view that man was not influenced by the energies of the landscape, but quite the contrary, the energetic form of the landscape could be influenced by man.
-This is possible by choosing one auspicious spot, from which the surrounding could be changed to such an extent that even less auspicious matters could be transformed into positive ones.
+The author presents the interesting view that man is not influenced by the energies of the landscape; rather, he can influence the energetic form of the landscape.
+This is possible by choosing one auspicious spot, from which the surrounding environment can be changed to such an extent that even less auspicious matters can be transformed into positive ones.
 This method was praised by some experts, while others doubted that such a transformation was possible.

-The origins of the book Jiuxing xuefa are very obscure, and it might be that the real author was someone else than Liao Yu.
-The scholarly approach of this book is also somewhat heterodox.
-It is, nevertheless, included in the series Dili daquan 地理大全.
+The origins of the Jiuxing xuefa are very obscure, and it might be that the real author was someone other than Liao Yu.
+The book's scholarly approach is also somewhat heterodox.
+Nevertheless, it is included in the series Dili daquan 地理大全.

 Source: